-14-20 pts - High 6-13 pts - Medium 0-5 pts - Low Proposed Activities and Budget Clearly describes activities to be Describes project activities Insufficient detail is completed with LSR grant funds and how grant funds and provided as to what 3,250 characters requested and leveraged leveraged resources will be work will be completed resources- both match and non- used, but lacks detail using grant funds and Priority points will be awarded to projects match.
-All project expenditures and/or some resources leveraged resources. that leverage funding from multiple are explicitly identified and included in the Project Little or no link to the entities. linked to the activity- which Budget are unaccounted Project Budget or stated should link to your project goals for.
-Links to the stated goals and objectives.
-Please note: any funds for construction, and objective(s).
-The source of goals and objectives may research, or other activities not allowable match and non-match funds are be weak or not fully for grant or match fund use MUST specified and costs are well described. detailed.
-The financial non-match leverage funds.
-Projects that contributions of partners must be use documented clearly under leverage.
-S&PF dollars to fund ineligible activities under S&PF authorities will be considered ineligible.
+14-20 pts - High 6-13 pts - Medium 0-5 pts - Low • Clearly describes activities to be Describes project activities and how Insufficient detail is provided as to completed with LSR grant funds requested grant funds and leveraged resources what work will be completed using Priority points will be awarded to and leveraged will be used, but grant funds and projects that leverage funding resources- both match lacks detail and/or leveraged and non- match.
+All project expenditures are some resources included in the resources.
+Little or no link to Please note: any funds for explicitly identified and Project Budget are the Project Budget construction, research, or other linked to the activity- unaccounted for. or stated goals and activities not allowable for grant which should link to your Links to the stated objectives. or match fund use MUST project goals and goals and objectives , , objective(s).
+The source may be weak or not source as non-match leverage of match and non-match fully described. • funds are specified and costs are well detailed.
+SPTF dollars to fund ineligible The financial activities under SPTF contributions of partners authorities will be considered must be documented ineligible. clearly under leverage.